 Our overarching company strategy on JTZH was published in 2021.
 It defines the expectations and responsibilities of our corporate, business, regional and local management teams in the implementation of the program.
 All manufacturing facilities are subject to a monitoring visit to assess how well the program is being embedded at each site and into its culture.

 The global rollout of the program to all employees ensures Board and leadership buy-in, demonstrating that the behavior expectations and safety culture is led from the top.
 All employees globally, including Board and Executive team members receive training in the JTZH program.

 The Hazard Awareness Training modules are designed to target the most common causes of accidents occurring at Innospec.
 The modules are translated into our five core languages and supported with a range of promotional materials to aid communication on site.
-In 2021, we completed the global roll out of the Slips, Trips and Falls Awareness module to all employees.
-We also developed a new Working at Height Hazard Awareness module which is being rolled out in 2022.
+To date, we have completed the global roll out of the 3 hazard awareness modules to all employees; In the line of Fire, Slips, Trips and Falls and Working at Height.

 - 2022 was the sixth year of Journey To Zero Harm (JTZH)

 - 3,251 JTZH training courses completed by employees globally

 - 11,774 safety interactions completed, a 20% increase